Metallist1/Ultimate_Tic_Tac_Toe/README.md

 # Ultimate TicTacToe

 Second project for the second semester at Business Academy Southwest.
-Implementing Ultimate Tic Tac Toe game using template provided by teachers.
+The task focused on implementing Ultimate Tic Tac Toe game using template provided by teachers.
 Template contained interfaces that describes logic that needs to be implemented.
-Task was also to implement AI for the game.
+Secondary task was to implement AI for the game.

+This project was completed in cooperation with David Kalatzis and Grzegorz Charyszczak.

+After the project completion date - a competition was hosted between the international class teams and danish class teams.
+In this competition the implemented AI was choosen as the best AI from both classes.

-Time for the completion: 2 weeks.
+This project was completed in 2 weeks.